passlab/pinsight/README.md

 ### Build

+To build the `pinsight` shared library, use the cmake and make utilities.
+The option to enable features of PInsight includes:

+            option(PINSIGHT_OPENMP       "Build with OpenMP support"       TRUE)
+            option(PINSIGHT_MPI          "Build with MPI support"          FALSE)
+            option(PINSIGHT_CUDA         "Build with CUDA support"         TRUE)
+            option(PINSIGHT_ENERGY       "Build with Energy tracing"       FALSE)
+            option(PINSIGHT_BACKTRACE    "Build with Backtrace enabled"    TRUE)

+You can pass each option to cmake, e.g. `cmake -DPINSIGHT_MPI=TRUE | FALSE <other options> ` to turn on or off each feature.
-To build the main `pinsight` shared library, use the cmake and make utilities.
-A path that includes omp.h and ompt.h headers needs to provided to cmake via `OPENMP_INCLUDE_PATH` setting.
+For OpenMP, A path that includes omp.h and ompt.h headers needs to provided to cmake via `OPENMP_INCLUDE_PATH` setting.
+For CUDA tracing, which depends on CUPTI, CUDA/CUPTI installation folder should be provided with default to be `/usr/local/cuda`.

+Example:

     git clone https://github.com/passlab/pinsight.git
     cd pinsight && mkdir build && cd build